webplatform/docs/css/properties/touch-action/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=10
-|Note=Supported as [http://msdn.microsoft.com/en-us/library/ie/hh772044(v=vs.85).aspx -ms-touch-action] with the following additional values:;pan-x: The element permits touch-driven panning on the horizontal axis.
-The touch pan is performed on the nearest ancestor with horizontally scrollable content.;pan-y: The element permits touch-driven panning on the vertical axis.
-The touch pan is performed on the nearest ancestor with vertically scrollable content.;pinch-zoom: The element permits pinch-zooming.
-The pinch-zoom is performed on the nearest ancestor with zoomable content.;manipulation: The element permits touch-driven panning and pinch-zooming.
-This is the shorthand equivalent of "pan-x pan-y pinch-zoom".;double-tap-zoom: The element permits double-tap-zooming.
+|Note=Supported as [http://msdn.microsoft.com/en-us/library/ie/hh772044(v=vs.85).aspx -ms-touch-action] with the following additional values: *pan-x: The element permits touch-driven panning on the horizontal axis.
+The touch pan is performed on the nearest ancestor with horizontally scrollable content. *pan-y: The element permits touch-driven panning on the vertical axis.
+The touch pan is performed on the nearest ancestor with vertically scrollable content. *pinch-zoom: The element permits pinch-zooming.
+The pinch-zoom is performed on the nearest ancestor with zoomable content. *manipulation: The element permits touch-driven panning and pinch-zooming.
+This is the shorthand equivalent of "pan-x pan-y pinch-zoom". *double-tap-zoom: The element permits double-tap-zooming.
 The double-tap-zoom is performed on the full page.
 }}
 }}
 {{See_Also_Section